Hritika200/CRM-Dashboard/README.md

 📌 Features

 ✅ Add new customers via a friendly Streamlit form
 ✅ Automatically log customer interactions

-✅ Schedule a follow-up 3 days after a new customer is added

-✅ Record vehicle purchases and update vehicle status to "Sold"

-✅ View all customer records and query any table from the CRMDB

-✅ API built with Flask, accessible for backend integrations
+✅ Schedule a follow-up 3 days after a new customer is added ✅ View all customer records and query any table from the CRMDB ✅ API built with Flask, accessible for backend integrations